Not filing Form 5472 costs $25,000 per year. We file it for $299.

 The short answer

-If you run an e-commerce business through a foreign-owned single-member LLC — Amazon FBA, Shopify, Etsy, eBay, Walmart, or dropshipping — you almost certainly must file Form 5472 with a pro forma Form 1120 by April 15.
+If you run an e-commerce business through a foreign-owned single-member LLC — Amazon FBA, Shopify, Etsy, eBay, Walmart, print-on-demand, or dropshipping — you almost certainly must file Form 5472with a pro forma Form 1120 by April 15.
 Virtually every foreign-owned SMLLC has a reportable transaction (funding the LLC counts), so almost all must file.
 It cannot be e-filed — mail or fax only.
 The penalty for skipping it is $25,000 per form, per year, with no cap.

 Key takeaways